Simplify your stack and build anything. Or everything.

 PropertyDescription

-dataAn object of the full collection or global document currently being edited
+dataAn object containing the full collection or global document currently being edited

-siblingDataAn object of the document data limited to fields within the same parent to the field
+siblingDataAn object containing document data that is scoped to only fields within the same parent of this field

 Example